Bahay na bato: Styles

 Different styles depend on each house's individual appearance.
 For example, some bahay na bato do not have ventanillas, some do not have Capiz windows, and some lack both.
-Some have galvanized roofs, some have tiled roofs, and some have nipa or cogon roofs.
-Ground level walls may be made of bricks, adobe, coral, or wood; modern structures typically use concrete.
-Although retaining the basic form, the 19th-century bahay na bato reflected changing tastes through the incorporation of motifs from the prevalent styles.
+Some have galvanized, tiled, nipa, or cogon roofs.
+Ground-level walls may be made of bricks, adobe, coral, or wood, although modern structures typically use concrete.
+While retaining the basic form, the 19th-century bahay na bato reflected changing tastes by incorporating motifs from other prevalent styles.

 Houses such as the Vega Ancestral House that have emerging stone works at the bottom part of the house but have almost wooden materials appearance even to the first level walls are still considered bahay na bato; the name bahay na bato was applied to this architecture over generations, as most of these houses use stone materials, contrary to the precolonial era that used little to no stones at all.
 The same principle applies to the nipa hut: not all nipa huts use nipa materials; some use cogon.

-Though many houses are built in standard design, many houses are also mixed, arranged, patterned and/or coated with varieties of designs from different architectural styles from cultures connected to the Philippines, by any means, including, Chinese, Romanesque and Classical etc. These houses could have an unprecedented mixing and matching of architectural styles, such that it can have Neogothic and Neo-Mudéjar or Moorish Revival details in the same corners – that is, on top of the Baroque.
-Although retaining the basic form, the 19th-century bahay na bato reflected changing tastes through the incorporation of motifs from prevalent styles such as Victorian, Renaissance Revival and Neoclassical decorations which included columns, pilasters, caryatids, atlases and friezes adopted from Greco-Roman architecture, the civilizations from which Spanish culture descend.
-Classical traditions in these houses also appeared in Beaux-Arts later in history.
-The dawn of Art Nouveau was also a great influence on the mixing of styles and aesthetics of these houses.
-Many later bahay na bato adapted design styles such as Art Deco during the latter era of American rule, and even through the postwar period of loose restoration.
-These mixes give the bahay na bato a distinct architectural style reflective of the Philippines' multicultural heritage and society.
+Though many houses are built in a standard design, many houses are also mixed, arranged, patterned and/or coated with a variety of designs from different architectural styles and cultures connected to the Philippines.
+This is including Chinese, Romanesque and Classical styles among others.
+These houses could have an unprecedented mixing and matching of architectural styles, such as having Neogothic and Neo-Mudéjar or Moorish Revival details in the same corners – that is, on top of Baroque.
+Although retaining its basic form, the 19th-century bahay na bato reflected changing tastes through the incorporation of motifs from prevalent styles such as Victorian, Renaissance Revival and Neoclassical decorations which included columns, pilasters, caryatids, atlases and friezes adopted from Greco-Roman architecture, the civilizations from which Spanish culture descend.
+Classical traditions in these houses also appear in Beaux-Arts later in history.
+The dawn of Art Nouveau also greatly influenced the mixing of styles and aesthetics of these houses.
+Many later bahay na bato buildings adapted design styles,such as Art Deco during the latter era of American rule, and even through the postwar period of loose restoration.
+The mixing of so many different architectural styles give the bahay na bato a distinct look that is reflective of the Philippines' unified cultures and society.